materials-marketplace/user-docs/docs/source/ucs/uc1.md

 def process(self, value):
     self._process = value
 ```
 Similarly to the _@property_ decorator, _@status.setter_ is another decorator that serves the same purpose like _@property_ but just to realize a setter function.
-Here, the first word in _@status.setter_ is the function name, followed by a period, followed by the key word _setter_.
+Here, the first word in _@status.setter_ is the function name, followed by a period, followed by the keyword _setter_.

 Stopping of a simulation is realized via